Hodaahmed18/tech610-hoda-kubernetes/KUBERNETES_INTRO_EXPLAINED.md

 - Production wants a multi-node setup, multiple workers, so no single machine failing takes the whole system down
 - Dev and testing can use a single-node setup, one worker node, fine for learning but genuinely fragile

-## Managed Kubernetes services, comparing providers

-**AKS (Azure Kubernetes Service):**
-- Master and worker nodes are kept separate
-- Azure runs the master node for you
-- Azure does not charge for the master node
-- You only pay for one VM per worker node

-**EKS (AWS) and GKE (GCP):**
-- Both charge for the master node too, unlike AKS

-This is a genuine, concrete difference worth remembering, AKS's free control plane is a real advantage if already working within Azure's ecosystem.

-**Minikube:**
-- Both master and worker nodes run together on a single VM
-- Intended purely for local development, testing, and learning
-- Not suitable for production, since it has none of the multi-node resilience that makes Kubernetes genuinely valuable at scale
-- Docker Desktop's own Kubernetes setting, using the Kubeadm cluster type, is this same single-machine idea

 ## Managed vs self-managed, the tradeoff

 Using a managed service means the master node is automatically managed for you, less operational burden, less to manage yourself.
 On EKS and GKE, this convenience is charged for directly, AKS's master node is free.
 Running a cluster entirely yourself gives full control, but the full responsibility for keeping the control plane itself running and healthy falls on you.
 The same shape of tradeoff seen elsewhere, build it yourself versus use the managed thing.